-Within two years from the date of purchase, Empire will pay reasonable labor to have that defect repaired or replaced at Empire's option.
-All labor must be accomplished by a qualified gas appliance technician.
+Should any part fail because of defective workmanship or material within two years from the date of purchase, Empire will repair or replace it, at Empire's option.
+All labor must be performed by a qualified gas appliance technician.

 Duties Of The Owner